Mercy Anchor Community Center

 • Community gardens.
 Funding from Erie County Gaming and Revenue Authority (ECGRA) for vegetable and flower gardens, plus benches for reflection.
 Additional funding was secured from the State Farm Neighborhood Assist program.
 The Mercy Center's community garden project was one of just 100 nationally to receive a $25,000 grant, thanks to the project's projected impact and community votes.

-We are excited to greet new tenants as they continue their journey to self-sufficiency.
+We are excited to greet new tenants as they continue their journey toward self-sufficiency.

 Untitled 420 310 px